Dreski9000/stock-analysis/README.md

 ### Project Overview
 The purpose of this project is to create a VBA script that is capable of automating basic stock analysis by calculating annual aggregate trade volumes and aggregate annual returns for a set of stocks and given years.
-In this set, the dataset includes a selected dozen biotech companies along with company tickers, daily trade volumes, daily opening prices, and daily closing prices.
+The dataset includes a selected dozen biotech companies along with company tickers, daily trade volumes, daily opening prices, and daily closing prices.
 Another purpose of this analysis is to analyze how a refactored code might improve efficiency and runtime of the program.

 ### Results
-The biotech sector as a whole (based on the included set of tickers) appears to have had a phenomenal performance in the year of 2017, with as many as 4 out of 11 analyzed tickers getting annulized returns greater than 100%.
+The biotech sector as a whole (based on the included set of tickers) appears to have had a phenomenal performance in the year of 2017, with as many as 4 out of 11 analyzed tickers getting annualized returns greater than 100%.
 Only one company (TERP) had a negative return of -7%, and only one other company had a return less than 10% (RUN).
 ![2017 Volumes and Returns](https://raw.githubusercontent.com/Dreski9000/stock-analysis/main/Resources/sa_formatted_2017.png)